sathomas/jsDataV.is/src/text/ch1/04-scatter-charts.md

 <figcaption>Formatting the axis labels clarifies the content.</figcaption>
 </figure>

 The scatter plot excels at revealing relationships between two different variables.
-In this example, we can see how life expectancy relates to health care spending.
+In this example, we can see how life expectancy relates to health-care spending.
 In aggregate, more spending yields longer life.

 ### Step 7: Answer Users' Questions